LongshengJiang/NGSIM-tools/README.md

 If you are working on your research and plan to publish papers, please check the original places of these packages and cite their work there.
 Thank you. (disclaimer: I am not affiliate with SISL.)

 ## Installation procedure:

 ### First, install julia v0.6.2
 If we want to install julia using command line, using the following code.
+I use Ubuntu 16.04.6.
 ```bash
 # Let us install julia in home directory.
 cd ~